Jewish left: United States

 The majority of Jewish voters in the United States have backed the Democratic Party's presidential candidate in every election since 1924, with the exception of 1980.

 United Kingdom

-In Britain, organizations such as the Jewish Socialists' Group and Rabbi Michael Lerner’s Tikkun continued this tradition, while more recent groups like Jewdas have adopted a more eclectic and radical approach to Jewish identity and activism.
+In Britain, organizations such as the Jewish Socialists' Group continued the pre-war tradition of Yiddish radicalism, while more recent groups like Jewdas have adopted a more eclectic and radical approach to Jewish identity and activism.